A Night on Buddy's Bench

 Excerpt from A Night on Buddy's Bench

-“Recently, I had the opportunity to review your book.
-Needless to say, your writing is absolutely breathtaking.
-The symbols used in the book allowed me take a step back and really look into what was being shared about his life, his peace, and his death.
+“The writing is absolutely breathtaking.
+The symbols used in the book allowed me take a step back and really look into what was being shared about the old man’s life, his peace and his death.
 I would love the opportunity to share this with our volunteers, and families in order to help them gain a better understanding.”

 - Betty J Dunsmoor